webpack/webpack/examples/common-chunk-grandchildren/README.md

 	},
 	optimization: {
 		splitChunks: {
-			minSize: 0 // This example is too small, in pratice you can use the defaults },
+			minSize: 0 // This example is too small, in practice you can use the defaults },
 		occurrenceOrder: true // To keep filename consistent between different modes (for example building only) },